 Informal Traders will Fight for Survival

-Sadly with our lack of employment opportunities and a growing informal economy, migrants often seem to come out on top in the trading spaces, owning many of the spaza shops and also selling fake goods in the street.
+Sadly with our lack of employment opportunities and a growing informal economy, migrants often seem to dominate the trading spaces, owning many of the spaza shops (and also selling fake goods in the street.)

-In a perfect world we don’t want fake goods sold in our streets.
-In a perfect world we would love to have our informal traders more organised and disciplined.
-In a perfect world we would like much more effort put into uplifting our informal sector.
+In a perfect world we don’t want fake goods sold anywhere.
+We would love to have our informal traders more organised and disciplined.
+And in a perfect world we would like our government to put much more effort into uplifting our informal sector.

 So how does it help at all or make any difference to law enforcement to set off on a raid of so called fake goods when you know you are dealing with people who have mostly been through the most desperate circumstances and will fight for their livelihood and survival?